Theory of Operation

 Two-pass loudnorm with linear=true Single-pass normalization is inaccurate; linear mode applies a clean gain offset with no dynamic processing

-NR-for-measurement (WaxOn) When NR is off, loudnorm analysis runs on a temporary NR'd copy to prevent broadband noise from inflating the loudness measurement.
+NR-for-measurement (WaxOn) Loudnorm analysis always runs on a temporary RNNoise-processed copy to prevent broadband noise from inflating the loudness measurement.
+The output signal is unaffected.
 Speech hits the target LUFS more accurately.

 Noise floor estimation 10th percentile of per-block RMS identifies background noise level.
 Color-coded warnings alert users when noise may affect loudness accuracy.